Hebilli

 The population of the village is largely composed of descendants of Turkish refugees from the island of Crete (now part of Greece) during the last years of the 19th century.
-There is an Arabic castle ruin in the village built in the medieval age. (see Hebilli Castle) Main economic activity of the village is citrus farming.
+There is an Arabic castle ruin in the village built in the middle ages (see Hebilli Castle).
+The main economic activity of the village is citrus farming.

 Climate

 The climate in Hebilli is warm and temperate.
 There is more rainfall in the winter than in the summer in Hebilli.
-The climate is classified as Csa by the Köppen-Geiger system.
+The climate is classified as Mediterranean (Csa) by the Köppen-Geiger system.
 The average annual temperature is 18.3 °C in Hebilli.
-The warmest temperatures falling in August, averaging 27.4 °C, whereas the coldest moth is January, with temperatures averaging 9.3 °C. Precipitation averages 699 mm.
+The warmest temperatures occur in August, averaging 27.4 °C, whereas the coldest month is January, with temperatures averaging 9.3 °C. Precipitation averages 699 mm.